Encouraging continuation of work from home post-pandemic

 It will identify the impacts of different WFH arrangements on productivity, transport, health and wellbeing.
 We will develop recommendations for policy and practice that can be used by government and industry to encourage the continuation and greater adoption of different WFH arrangements during and after the ongoing COVID-19 pandemic.

 WFH, telecommuting and other flexible working arrangements have been used as travel demand management strategies for over two decades now (e.g. Mokhtarian, 1991; Salomon, 1990).
-The transport benefits of these alternative working arrangements are many, through their impacts on congestion, emissions, energy use, etc.
+The transport benefits of these alternative working arrangements are many, through their impacts on traffic congestion, emissions, energy use, etc.

 For example, “small reductions in the number of cars travelling at peak times can lead to big improvements in traffic flow… the NRMA estimates that when traffic on congested roads [in Australian cities] reduces by 5 per cent, traffic speeds increase by 50 per cent” (Kelly and Donegan, 2015).
 Similarly, in their analysis of the impacts of home-based telecommuting in Chicago, US on travel behaviour and personal vehicle emissions, Shabanpour et al. (2018) find that more flexible working arrangements have the potential to decrease vehicle emissions by roughly 1 per cent.